-Things are changing fast.
+2020 has been a year of change.
 But one thing that’s not changing is our commitment to you.
-CareSuper is dedicated to supporting you and your employees during this rapidly evolving situation.
+CareSuper is dedicated to supporting you and your employees throughout the Covid-19 pandemic.

 We’re continuing to operate business as usual, using technology to service and support our members, employers and organisational partners.

 Our Employer and Member Relationship Managers are available to provide you with personalised support and any super-related resources you need.
 We’re conducting virtual face-to-face meetings, presentations and consultations to give you a response in line with your individual organisation’s requirements.
 Contact us

 A dedicated online hub to help you stay updated

 Our COVID-19 information hub is the best way you and your employees can stay up to date with the latest news.
 We’re also keeping employers updated on LinkedIn.
 We’re also using Skype, Zoom, mobile, email and social media.